scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

 Recursively, the most crowded sector is once divided as long as the density grows up.
 When density decreases or the minimal number of points set by the user is reached, the procedure stops.
 The initial seed is chosen from the elements of the most crowded sector before ending the procedure.
-In the end, starting central tendency :math:`\mu_{i}` and absolute deviation :math:`\sigma_{i}` are estimated from the initial seed.
+In the end, starting central tendency :math:`\mu_{i}` and standard deviation :math:`\sigma_{i}` are estimated from the initial seed.
-If any absolute deviation is zeroth, the value is replaced by the median error of the variable.
+If any standard deviation is zeroth, the value is replaced by the median error of the variable.

 - *Z² criterion*.
-In the next step, the mahalanobis distance ( ``scipy.spatial.distance.mahalanobis`` ) between the tested cluster and all elements are computed.
+In the next step, the mahalanobis distance (``scipy.spatial.distance.mahalanobis``) between the tested cluster and all elements are computed.

 - *Hypothesis Testing*.
 The Z² estimator follows a :math:`\chi^{2}` distribution, but for sake of simplification, Z² can be transformed to gaussian estimator ``G`` if the degree of freedom :math:`\vec{f}` is larger enough, which is satisfied for most of samples.
   Now, the critical value :math:`G_{q1}` in hypothesis testing are given as multiples of :math:`\sigma` , simplifying its interpretation.
-  Therefore, the vectorized transformation [abr72]_ can be written:
+  Therefore, the vectorized transformation [Abr72]_ can be written:

 .. math::